-14.5 HEARING PROCEDURE
+14.4 PREHEARING PROCEDURE

-14.5-2 Time and Place for Hearing
+14.4.1 Time and Place for Hearing

-Upon receipt of a request for hearing, the Chief of Staff shall schedule a hearing and, within 30 days from the date he or she received the request for a hearing, give special notice to the practitioner of the time, place and date of the hearing.
-The date of the commencement of the hearing shall be not less than 30 days nor more than 60 days from the date the Chief of Staff received the request for a hearing; provided, however, that when the request is received from a member who is under summary action and has timely requested a preliminary hearing as described in Bylaws, Section 14.3-1, the timely commencement of a preliminary hearing shall be deemed to satisfy the provisions of these Bylaws for timely commencement of the hearing.
+Upon receipt of a request for hearing, the Chief of Staff shall schedule a hearing and, within thirty (30) days from the date he or she received the request for a hearing, give written notice to the practitioner of the time, place and date of the hearing.
+The date of commencement of the hearing shall be not less than thirty (30) days or more than sixty (60) days from the date the Chief of Staff received the request for a hearing.

-14.5-3 Notice of Charges
+14.4.2 Notice of Charges

-Together with the special notice stating the place, time and date of the hearing, the Chief of Staff shall state clearly and concisely in writing the reasons for the adverse proposed action taken or recommended, including the acts or omissions with which the practitioner is charged and a list of the charts in question, where applicable.
-The Chief of Staff will also provide a preliminary list of witnesses expected to testify at the hearing.
-A supplemental notice may be issued at any time, provided the practitioner is given sufficient time to prepare to respond.
+Together with the notice stating the place, time and date of the hearing, the Chief of Staff shall state clearly and concisely in writing the reasons for the adverse action taken or recommended (if not already provided), including a description of the acts or omissions with which the practitioner is charged and a list of the charts or cases in question, where applicable.
+The Notice of Reasons or Charges may be supplemented or amended at any time prior to the issuance of the Hearing Committee's decision, provided the Practitioner is afforded a fair and reasonable opportunity to respond.

-14.5-4 Hearing Committee
+14.4.3 Hearing Committee

 a.
-When a hearing is requested, the Chief of Staff shall appoint a Hearing Committee which shall be composed of not less than three members who shall gain no direct financial benefit from the outcome and who have not acted as accuser, investigator, fact finder, initial decision maker or otherwise have not actively participated in the consideration of the matter leading up to the recommendation or action.
+When a hearing is requested, the Chief of Staff shall appoint a Hearing Committee, also referred to as the Judicial Review Committee, which shall be composed of not less than three (3) members of the Active Medical Staff who shall gain no direct financial benefit from the outcome and who have not acted as accusers, investigators, fact-finders or initial decision-makers, and otherwise have not actively participated in the consideration of the matter leading up to the recommendation or action.
 Knowledge of the matter involved shall not preclude a member of the Medical Staff from serving as a member of the Hearing Committee.
-In the event that it is not feasible to appoint a Hearing Committee from the active Medical Staff, the Chief of Staff may appoint members from other Medical Staff categories or practitioners who are not Medical Staff members.
+In the event that it is not feasible to appoint a Hearing Committee from the Active Medical Staff, the Chief of Staff may appoint members from other Medical Staff categories or practitioners who are not Medical Staff members.
 Such appointment shall include designation of the chair.
-When feasible, the Hearing Committee shall include at least one member who has the same healing arts licensure as the practitioner and who practices the same specialty as the practitioner.
-The Chief of Staff may appoint alternates who meet the standards described above and who can serve if a Hearing Committee member becomes unavailable.
+When feasible, the Hearing Committee shall include at least one member who practices in the same specialty as the Practitioner involved.